-This proposal not only addresses the issue of cost recovery, but if successfully implemented, ensures green waste does not remain on site long-term (in breach of our resource consent conditions) or need to be transported elsewhere.
-It also becomes a beneficial resource for the community.
+This will not only address the issue of cost recovery, but if successfully implemented, will ensure green waste does not remain on site long-term (in breach of our resource consent conditions) or need to be transported elsewhere.
+It will also become a beneficial resource for the community.

-If the community is not able to make use of the green waste over the course of 12 months, we then propose to use it for mulching at local parks and reserves.
-However, this would require disposal charges at the gate to increase to around \$75 per cubic metre to cover the costs of transportation and handling.
+If the community is unable to utilise the green waste over the course of 12 months, Council will most likely use it for mulching at local parks and reserves.
+However, this will require disposal charges at the gate to increase to around \$75 per cubic metre to cover the costs of transportation and handling.